 The Company's actuaries have determined the IBNR reserve for Asbestos by projecting the expected number of non-zero claims and the average cost per claim to determine the expected total claim amounts payable in each future year, allowing for inflation.
-They have considered an average of Ashdowns' claims experience to determine the expected number of non-zero claims and the average cost per claim for financial year 2023/24.
-The assumed future claims emergence pattern has been based on general industry experience from the 2020 report of the IFoA's UK Asbestos Working Party (the "AWP Report").
-They have included an additional provision for the three months unexpired for notification year 2022/23.
+They have considered an average of Ashdowns' claims experience to determine the expected number of non-zero claims and the average cost per claim for financial year 2024/25.
+The assumed future claims emergence pattern has been based on general industry experience from the UK Asbestos Working Party's paper entitled "UK Asbestos Working Party updated 2020" (the "2020 AWP Paper").
+They have included an additional provision for the three months unexpired for notification year 2023/24.

 The total loss reserve has been determined as the sum of the IBNR reserve and the outstanding claims reserve.